What Justin Bieber Wish he Knew.

 - BONT TICK: Although this tick is not from Florida, it may be brought in from the Caribbean.

 A question I often get is how can you tell the difference between other bug bites and a tick bite?
 Sometimes you can’t.
 Some people only notice their tick bites because they found the tick still attached to their body sucking blood.
-According to iGene, Inc, the leading testing lab for Lyme Disease, here’s the main tick bite identifiers:
+According to iGene, Inc, the leading testing lab for Lyme Disease, here are the main tick bite identifiers:

 - Tick bites are not fluid-filled, whereas bites from ants and other insects are typically pus-filled.